pieroproietti/penguins-eggs-book/chapter-8.md

 ## Cleaning with bleachbit

-BleachBit is a popular open**-**source system cleaning and privacy tool for Linux operating systems.
+BleachBit is a popular open-source system cleaning and privacy tool for Linux operating systems.
 It helps you free up disk space, protect your privacy, and improve system performance by removing unnecessary files and data.